 - Resting time: it's important to let the yeast do its job and double the size of the bread dough.
 The place where you put the bowl has to be tempered, that is mild temperature.
 If it's too hot it will rise too quickly, and if it's too cold will not rise as much as it should.
 Both situations are not good.
 I sometimes put it inside the turned-off microwave or wrap the bowl in a blanket or sweater (yes, I do) when the kitchen is too cold.

-- Kneading: make sure the dough is kneaded until soft and smooth, yet slightly sticky.
+- Kneading: knead the dough until soft and smooth yet slightly sticky.
 This is fine because, after the first rise, it will lose most of its stickiness.
-Make sure you knead for 10 minutes by hand or for about 8 minutes in the stand mixer because the gluten needs to develop for the bread to rise as it should.
+Knead for 10 minutes by hand or for about 8 minutes in the stand mixer because the gluten needs to develop for the bread to rise as it should.

-- Storing: the bread keeps well for a week in the refrigerator and for a month in the freezer.
-In both cases, make sure it's well wrapped so that it doesn't dry out quickly.
+- Storing: the bread keeps well for a week in the refrigerator and a month in the freezer.
+In both cases, make sure it's well-wrapped so that it doesn't dry out quickly.
 If freezing, I highly recommend slicing it first.
 That way, you can make fresh toast whenever you want.
 Otherwise, you will have to defrost the whole bread.

 Related recipes you might like: